Linnea87/charge-together/README.md

 - By requiring users to be logged in to access these features, the application enhances security and ensures that sensitive operations are performed by authorized individuals only.

-## Languages/Technolgies
+## Languages/Technologies

 This Project is built using various technologies.

-- **Django 4.1.7:** A Python web framework for building web applications.
+- **Django 4.2.10:** A Python web framework for building web applications.
 - **Bootstrap 5.2.3:** A front-end framework for responsive and visually appealing design.
-- **ElephantSQL:** An open-source relational database for data storage.
+- **Supabase:** A cloud-based PostgreSQL database for data storage.
 - **Cloudinary:** Cloud-based storage for the users uploaded images.
-- **Heroku:** The platform where the project is deployed.
+- **Render:** The platform where the project is deployed.
 - **Git and GitHub:** Version control and code repository management.
-- **IDE:** Vs Code (Visual Studio Code).
+- **IDE:** VS Code (Visual Studio Code).

 Added libraries can be seen in the requirements.txt file.
-Additionally, custom- python, html, django templating language, and css were all used.
+Additionally, custom Python, HTML, Django templating language, and CSS were all used.
 The README was written using markdown.

 ## Deployment

-- I set up a postgreSQL server at [ElephantSQL.](https://www.elephantsql.com)
+- I set up a PostgreSQL database at [Supabase](https://supabase.com).
 - I made sure to adjust the settings file accordingly, to utilize that database.
-- I also made sure to have my SECRET_KEY and DATABASE_URL in the env.py file.
+- I made sure to have my SECRET_KEY, DATABASE_URL and CLOUDINARY_URL in the env.py file.
-- And made sute to add the env.py file to .gitignore.
+- I made sure to add the env.py file to .gitignore.
-- I installed gunicorn version 20.1.0, and added it to the requirements.txt.
+- I installed gunicorn version 22.0.0, and added it to the requirements.txt.
 - I installed whitenoise version 5.3.0 and added it to the requirements.txt.
-I also added it to middleware settings file.
+I also added it to the middleware in the settings file.
-- I also created  a path for whitenoise to collect static files in the settings file.
-- I Created a Procfile, and declared it as a web process followed by the command to execute the project.
-- Added a runtime.txt file to root directory, and added a supported python version as close as possible to my own.
+- I added a runtime.txt file to the root directory with the supported Python version.
-- I run the command collectstatic, to collect static files.
-- In the settings file I set **DEBUG = os.environ.get("DEVELOPMENT")** and in env.py I added; **os.environ.setdefault('DEVELOPMENT', 'True')**, so i don´t have to remember to change debug to *False* everytime I deploy to Heroku.
+- In the settings file I set **DEBUG = os.environ.get("DEVELOPMENT")** and in env.py I added **os.environ["DEVELOPMENT"] = "True"**, so debug is automatically set to False in production.
-- I added Heroku to allowed hosts in the settings file (.herokuapp).
-Then I Pushed the code to GitHub.
+- I added .onrender.com to allowed hosts in the settings file.
+- I pushed the code to GitHub.
-- I went to [Heroku](https://.heroku.com) and created a new app.
+- I went to [Render](https://render.com) and created a new Web Service.
+- I connected my GitHub repository to the Render app.
-- On the settings tab of my app I clicked "Reveal Config Vars" and added DATABASE_URL and SECRET_KEY.
+- In the environment variables section I added SECRET_KEY, DATABASE_URL and CLOUDINARY_URL.
-- The DATABASE_URL got the value of my postgresql database url, and the SECRET_KEY got a complicated value that i made up of my own.
+- I set the build command to `pip install -r requirements.txt && python manage.py migrate`.
-- Then I went back to the deploy tab of my app, and clicked connect to GitHub.
+- I set the start command to `gunicorn chargetogether.wsgi:application`.
-- I then searched for my repository and connected it to the app, and clicked Deploy branch
+- Render automatically deploys on every push to the main branch.

-Here is a link to my Deployed project: [Live site](https://charge-together-92ed68783ff6.herokuapp.com)
+Here is a link to my deployed project: [Live site](https://charge-together.onrender.com)

 Cloning or forking this project can be done from my GitHub repository, and you need to install the dependencies using the *pip install -r requirements.txt* command.